hpssjellis/tedx-feb-2026-educational-duality/README.md

 3. Why I’m Saying This Now.
+3 decades of teaching coding has revealed a new kind of "cognitive decline.

 I have been teaching coding for 35 years, and I’ve followed neural networks since long before they were mainstream.
 About ten years ago, I started noticing something unsettling.
 Students were producing better looking results, faster than ever before.
 And at the same time, their ability to explain why something worked was fading.